-11. FINANICAL AID
+12. FINANCIAL AID

 Ride On LA has adopted a policy of providing ridership services to certain designated individuals at no cost to them.
 The related billed receivables are forgiven, upon approval, and recognized as Financial Aid expense in the Statement of Functional Expenses.
 Beyond that, Ride On LA gave scholarships ranging from free lessons to 1⁄2 price for over 1,700 lessons or treatments, about 25% of all lessons.
-Forty-four individuals and two foundations donated over \$103,000 directly to support these vital scholarships.
-Total related financial aid expense for the year ended December 31, 2015 was \$74,281.
+Twenty-eight individuals and one foundation donated nearly \$41,000 directly to support these vital scholarships.
+Total related financial aid expense for the year ended December 31, 2016 was \$49,453.